spacetimeengineer/mupy/README.md

 - Technology Database

-This all may sound very complicated but in truth it is all very simple.
-It just has no form like anything else and you must use it to gain better insight.
-I like to think of it as a replacement for engineering notes.
-Something richer and more real.

 ### How do I use mupy?

 There are two interfaces for mupy, a command line interface (CLI) ( mostly a novelty but suprisingly very useful ) and an applications programming interface (API) They are described below.